sinaghassemi/EnronSpamDetection/README.md

 		return output
 ```

-The LSTM network include an word embedding layer and lstm cells and fully connected layer.
+The LSTM network includes a word embedding layer and lstm cells and a fully connected layer.
 To compute the network output:

 **First:** The input data is a tensor where the rows are samples in the mini-batch and the columns are the words, as all the E-mails don't have the same number of words,
 We pick the maximum length as the number of columns.
 Therefore the sequences with words less than maximum length will be padded by zeros.

-**Second:** The embeding layer will take as input the samples and it outputs the vectors in embedded domain, where each dimension in this domain has a semantic meaning for the classifer,
+**Second:** The embedding layer will take as input the samples and it outputs the vectors in the embedded domain, where each dimension in this domain has semantic meaning for the classifier,
 For instance, if we want to classify which object can eat, the words 'human' and 'animal' may be projected into the same region in this embedded domain.
 The embedding layer will outputs a vector for each word.

 **Third** We don't want to train LSTM over zeros padded in the samples, `pack_padded_sequence` is used to remove those padded zeros from the samples.